Find advice online

 You can check what information you should have available when you get advice.

-Tell the bureau about any language or access requirements you have and they will do their best to accommodate them.
+Tell the bureau about any language or access requirements you have and they'll do their best to accommodate them.

 You can call an interpreter at ContactSCOTLAND directly, who will then speak to the bureau adviser, and act as an intermediary for you.

 More information about how the Video Relay Interpreting Service works can be found on the Contact SCOTLAND-BSL website.